 - When red squirrels are stressed and feel threatened they become infertile and reproduce less.

 Due to the above-mentioned problems that red squirrels face, their population has reduced to approximately 160 000.
-Not only that, but unlike grey squirrels which you can spot almost anywhere from parks and woodlands to your garden, red squirrels are limited only to certain parts in the UK.
+Not only that but unlike grey squirrels which you can spot almost anywhere from parks and woodlands to your garden, red squirrels are limited only to certain parts of the UK.
 Usually, such places are more wild, secluded and remote.

 The only way red squirrels can be saved from extinction in the UK (which can occur in 10 years), is by applying special conservation measurements.
 So, in order to keep red squirrels safe, they should be separated from the grey ones.